benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 ### Creating & Managing Build Validation

 ### Creating & Managing Pipelines / Workflows

-### Passwordless Connections to the Cloud
-Azure DevOps supports _Service Connections_, which abstract away the actual connection to the cloud to a third party.
-This can be setup with client secrets (which expire) or via managed identity.
-Similarly, GitHub supports OIDC and grabs a very short-lived token from the cloud provider which can be permissioned via RBAC.
-At a high level, there's really no difference in capability here.
+For example, Azure DevOps has the concept of _secure files_ in order to be able to download and read files (like certificates) during pipeline runs.
+There is a feature under secure files called _Properties_ which is [completely undocumented](https://stackoverflow.com/questions/53537035/access-azure-devops-secure-file-properties).
+Another example of how [the services investment in itself is low].

 ### Secret / Variable Management
 Like the [Documentation](#documentation) section, pipeline secrets and variables in Azure DevOps are managed outside the repository in the `Library` section, with their own permission structure.
 Secrets are "_optionally_" secret and must be manually locked in order to actually hide them and must be replaced.
 If they aren't locked, they're a variable and viewable.